eagle-ai/eagle-ai.github.io/tutorial-classfication.md

 ---

 Apache Eagle (incubating) data classification feature provides the ability to classify data with different levels of sensitivity.
-Currently this feature is available ONLY for applications monitoring HDFS, Hive and HBase.
+Currently this feature is available ONLY for applications monitoring HDFS, Hive[^HIVE] and HBase[^HBASE].
 For example, HdfsAuditLog, HiveQueryLog and HBaseSecurityLog.

 The main content of this page are